kjellm/shellout/README.md

     # 19 20 21 22 23 24 25    17 18 19 20 21 22 23    21 22 23 24 25 26 27
     # 26 27 28 29 30          24 25 26 27 28 29 30    28 29 30
     #                         31

+### Menus

+    Menu([
+      "Do this",
+      "No, this",
+      "Or, maybe this",
+      "Forget it, this is the right choice",
+      "Amazing things will happen if you choose this", "Ignore #5.
+Pick me!",
+      "I'm the obvious choice",
+      "There is no end to the awesomeness that will come from choosing this", "Don't choose this",
+      "Or this",
+      "Things are getting worse",
+      "Might as well choose this one",
+    ]).print

+    #  1. Do this
+    #  2. No, this
+    #  3. Or, maybe this
+    #  4. Forget it, this is the right choice
+    #  5. Amazing things will happen if you choose this
+    #  6. Ignore #5.
+Pick me!
+    #  7. I'm the obvious choice
+    #  8. There is no end to the awesomeness that will come from choosing this
+    #  9. Don't choose this
+    # 10. Or this
+    # 11. Things are getting worse
+    # 12. Might as well choose this one

 Bugs
 ----